Companion Medical InPen

 Saint said in a company press release that health provider interest has been strong.
 “Doctors see the combination of two technologies (pumps and pens),” said Saint.
 “This is very intuitive to them, and they get it.
 Even doctors who are very pump-centric, what they see here is the ability to bring pump-like features to those who they have previously failed to convince.”

 Cost and portability, however, really only begin to capture the potential value to users.
 The pen calculates and recommends optimal doses, tracks dose history and timing for up to a year, monitors insulin temperature, allows insulin data to be shared with health providers and insurers, reminds users when a dose is due, and comes in three separate colors, a real potential benefit when keeping different insulins separate is a need.

 InPen is only available with a prescription, and the company says it’s only intended for use by those who are 12 or older.

 The InPen app is compatible with both Apple iOS and Android.
-The IOS app allows glucose data integration from BGMs and CGM via Apple Health.
+The IOS app allows glucose data integration from blood glucose meters (BGMs) and continuous glucose monitor (CGM) via Apple Health.
 Companion Medical has also integrated other established data management systems, such as Glooko and Tidepool, with the app.